DF-41: Design

 The missile reportedly has an operational range between 12000 to 15000 km.
 It is believed to have a top speed of Mach 25, and to be capable of MIRV delivery (up to 10).
 The development of the MIRV technology is reported to be in response to the deployment of the United States national missile defense system which degrades China's nuclear deterrence capability.
-The project started in 1986, and may now be coupled with the JL-2 program.
+The project started in 1986, and may now be coupled with the JL-3 program.

-Though there have been reports that the DF-41 can carry 6 to 10 warheads, analysts think it most likely carries only three warheads, with the additional payload used for many penetration aids.
+Though there have been reports that the DF-41 can carry 3 to 8 warheads, analysts think it most likely carries only three warheads, with the additional payload used for many penetration aids.

-Richard Fisher, an expert on Asia-Pacific military affairs, says that a typical PLA Rocket Force unit has 6-12 missile launchers and may have an additional 6-12 "reload missiles", i.e. missiles to be launched after the first missile with which the launcher is equipped are launched, indicating 12-24 DF-41 missiles per unit.
-If a missile had 10 warheads, that would give a single PLARF unit the capability to target the contiguous United States with 120-240 nuclear warheads.

 Development

-Air Power Australia reported that the DF-41 was cancelled pre-2000, with the technology developed transferred to the DF-31A.
-It was incorrectly anticipated that the DF-41 would be delivered to the Second Artillery around the year 2010.
-Some military experts had expected that it could be unveiled at the 2009 National Parade.
-However, rehearsals of the military parade did not feature this missile.

-The American conservative website The Washington Free Beacon reported in August 2012 that the DF-41 had its first flight test on July 24, 2012.

 In April 2013, Taiwan's National Security Bureau head reported to the Legislative Yuan that the DF-41 was still in development, and not yet deployed.

 The U.S. Department of Defense in its 2013 report to Congress on China's military developments made no explicit mention of the DF-41, but did state that "China may also be developing a new road-mobile ICBM, possibly capable of carrying a multiple independently targetable re-entry vehicle (MIRV)", which may refer to the DF-41.
-Later in 2013 The Washington Free Beacon reported that the second launch test took place on December 13, 2013 from the Wuzhai missile launch center in Shanxi province to an impact range in western China, according to officials familiar with details of the tests.

-The Free Beacon reported in June 2014 that U.S. officials had said by then that the DF-41 was test launched twice since 2012.

-In August 2014, China Shaanxi Provincial Environmental Monitoring Center website accidentally made a news report about events of setting environmental monitoring site for DF-41 ICBM; the news report (and the whole website) was taken down shortly after getting public attention.
+In August 2014, China's Shaanxi Provincial Environmental Monitoring Center website accidentally published a news report about an environmental monitoring site for a DF-41 ICBM; the news report (and entire website) was taken down shortly after getting public attention.